coder/coder/examples/templates/kubernetes/README.md

 ## Namespace

-The target namespace in which the pod will be deployed is defined via the `coder_workspace` variable.
+The target namespace in which the deployment will be deployed is defined via the `coder_workspace` variable.
 The namespace must exist prior to creating workspaces.

 ## Persistence